Vlad-Urs/OOP_lab_4/README.md

 * the people on th eship die from hunger, or fighting between themselves;

 Special events:
  * the ship encounters an asteroid:
  * the guns destroy the asteroid;
  * the guns partially destroy the asteroid;
  * the asteroid hits the ship and either destroys the shield or the entire ship;

-* A ship with pirates appear:
+ * a ship with pirates appear:
  * the pirates destroy the shield;
  * the ship counters the pirates with the disruptor;
  * the ship counters the pirates with the guns;